 - 2.10 TELEPHONE USE.
 Telephones are to be used for county business.
 It is understood that occasionally personal calls are necessary; however, use of telephones for local personal calls is permitted only if the number and length of calls are kept to a minimum. - 2.11 PARKING PROCEDURES.
 Parking lots are available at the courthouse and other county offices for use by employees.
 However, employees should not park in a parking place assigned to someone else.
 Vehicles parked in violation of this policy will be towed away at the owner's expense.
 Employees should refrain from parking in locations designated for visitors or the public. - 2.12 UNIFORMS.
 The Sheriff's, Corrections, and Road and Bridge Departments require some of their employees to wear uniforms.
 Each employee is expected to keep his or her uniforms neat and clean. - 2.13 PURCHASING.
-Purchases by county employees will be made only as authorized by elected officials or appointed county department heads or the Commissioners' Court and will be made in accordance with state purchasing laws as they apply to counties.
-(Legal Reference: V.T.C.A., Local Government Code, Chapter 262). - 2.14 INDEBTEDNESS TO THE COUNTY.
+Purchases by county employees will be made only as authorized by elected officials or appointed county department heads or the Commissioners' Court and will be made in accordance with state purchasing laws as they apply to counties. - 2.14 INDEBTEDNESS TO THE COUNTY.
 State law prohibits issuing a paycheck to a county employee if the employee is indebted to the county or to the state.

-(Legal Reference: V.T.C.S., Local Government Code, Section 154.025.
-Applies only to counties with population of 190,000 or less. - 2.15 SOCIAL NETWORKING.
+2.15 SOCIAL NETWORKING.
 Policy regarding use of social media by employees communicating with each other and the rest of the world; including, but not limited to instant messaging, texting, and sites such as Facebook, My Space, YouTube, Linkedin and Twitter.